← All posts

 You shouldn't need an engineer to understand your own product

-AI can now extract product logic from your codebase.
-Stewie builds a living product contract your whole team can read — no code, no stale docs, no waiting on engineers.
+AI can extract product logic from your codebase.
+Stewie builds a living behavior spec your whole team can read — no code, no docs, no waiting on engineers.

 product-behavior-contractproduct-developmentproduct-intelligenceai-coding